-“The staff in The staff in her office and Dr. Minna were angels to my family—they treated me with respect and compassion,” Nicole says.
+“The staff in her office and Dr. Minna were angels to my family—they treated me with respect and compassion,” Nicole says.
 “And, on top of that, she was in constant communication with my family doctor.
 That takes real dedication.”

 At the height of COVID-19, in order to keep the community safe and treat the most vulnerable patients, many staff members and physicians were redeployed.
 Although urgent surgeries continued to be performed, our Emergency Departments remained open and programs and services were offered virtually, many non-urgent programs, services and clinics, including elective surgeries, were put on hold.

 Osler is now working to gradually and safely resume normal operations, including some elective, non-emergent and non-urgent surgeries and procedures.
 While other hospitals may resume their normal operations relatively quickly, the impact of the pandemic on Osler hospitals is still being felt.
 Although this impact will continue to be a challenge in the time ahead, Osler is committed to doing all it can to reduce the surgical backlog and meet increased demand on Emergency Departments and outpatient and ambulatory clinics.